OpenEvalProject/evals/manuscripts/elife-40969/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/40969/elife-40969-fig7-v2.jpg)

-**Figure 7.:** A. nidulans is required for S. rapamycinicus-triggered regulation of SMs.(a) Transcript levels of the ors, dba, cichorine, eas and microperfuranone gene clusters in A. nidulans co-cultivated with S. rapamycinicus and in the basR overexpression mutant treated with doxycycline to induce basR gene expression.
+**Figure 7.:** (a) Transcript levels of the ors, dba, cichorine, eas and microperfuranone gene clusters in A. nidulans co-cultivated with S. rapamycinicus and in the basR overexpression mutant treated with doxycycline to induce basR gene expression.
 Transcripts per million (TPM) values were divided by values for A. nidulans monoculture and the untreated basR-overexpression strain to obtain fold changes. (b) Visualization of ions m/z 646.3 and m/z 662.3 ± 1 Da, potentially corresponding to [M + Na]+ and [M + K]+ of emericellamide E/F (C32H57N5O7; accurate mass 623.4258), by MALDI-MS imaging.
 Images were corrected by median normalization and weak denoising. n.d.: not detectable.

 Interestingly the microperfuranone gene cluster, which is acetylated at lower levels and transcribed in response to the bacterium, is transcriptionally upregulated in the basR-overexpression strain, suggesting a transcriptional regulation that is independent of the signal(s) induced by S. rapamycinicus.

-## The presence of BasR in fungal species makes it possible to forcast the inducibility of ors-like gene clusters by S. rapamycinicus
+### The presence of BasR in fungal species makes it possible to forcast the inducibility of ors-like gene clusters by S. rapamycinicus

 To address the question of whether basR homologs exist in other fungi and whether such potential homologs have similar functions, we analyzed fungal genomes using BlastP.
 Surprisingly, obvious basR homologs are only present in a few other Aspergillus spp. including Aspergillus sydowii and Aspergillus versicolor, and are apparently lacking in many others (Figure 6 and Figure 6—figure supplement 1).
 Interestingly, in addition to three additional genes in both fungi, a gene cluster similar to the ors gene cluster of A. nidulans was also identified (Figure 6b).
 We overexpressed basR in A. sydowii using the tetOn-system to analyze its function (Figure 6—figure supplement 3).
 LC-MS analyses revealed the appearance of novel masses that were assigned to orsellinic acid derivatives (Figure 6c).